ubccr/ccrdocs/pages/help.md

 ### Login to CCR Help Portal

 To login, click the `Login` button at the top right of the [client portal homepage](https://ubuffalo.teamdynamix.com/TDClient/55/Portal/Home/) and use your UB credentials to login.

-If you do not have a UB account, once you submit your first ticket via the portal, you will have a TeamDynamix account created.
-After this you will be able to login and view your tickets.
+If you do not have a UB account, you will not be able to login and view tickets.
+You should reply via email to update your ticket.

 ### Create a new support ticket